Best Places to Elope in Colorado

 Brianna & Matt’s Boulder Elopement

-I live about 40 minutes from Telluride and I spend the majority of my summer shooting elopements here.
+I live 40 minutes from Telluride and shoot here constantly.
 That should tell you something.
 I’ve photographed more sunrises over this box canyon than I can count at this point, and it still gets me every time I drive in.
+This town is super pricey and has some influencer vibes, but these mountains are still full of type 3 fun!

 Katey & Brandon Telluride Elopement